Canadian Retirement Income Calculator

 - financial information about your employer pension (if applicable);

-- statements for other savings that will provide ongoing monthly retirement income (annuities, foreign pensions; survivor pensions, etc.); and
+- statements for other savings that will provide ongoing monthly retirement income (annuities, foreign pensions; survivor pensions, etc.).

-NOTE: Find out how you can correct inaccurate or incomplete information or how to disclose information not already reported during previous dealings with the CPP and/or OAS programs.
-Read our NEW Disclosure Policy.
+Find out how you can correct inaccurate or incomplete information or how to disclose information not already reported during previous dealings with the CPP and/or OAS programs by reading the Disclosure Policy.

-If you are married or living in a common-law relationship, you must each use the calculator separately and compare your results to understand your overall situation.
+If you are married or living in a common-law relationship you must each use the calculator separately and compare your results to understand your overall situation.
 It is also important for couples to know how a partner's death or the end of the relationship could affect their financial situation.
-Estate planning should be an important part of your plan.

 - Date modified: